Getting Started with MaxTAF

 Examples Project

-The examples project is a community driven project of example tests.
+The examples project is a community driven project of example cases.

 It is intended for MaxTAF users to refer to for their own automation problem solving tasks.